 This project was realized by multiple participants: the National Police Headquarters, the Ministry of Internal Affairs and the Administrative and Electronic Public Services Central Office (KEKKH) consortium.

-In Hungary, a nation-wide traffic enforcement system, so called VÉDA, was implemented between 2012 and 2015 (first phase), aiming the increase of traffic safety on the roads.
-The system consists of mobile and fixed Complex Traffic Control Points that work accordingly with the European Union directive of the reduction of fatal traffic accidents.
+In Hungary, a nationwide traffic enforcement system, called VÉDA, was implemented between 2012 and 2015 (first phase), aiming to increase traffic safety on the roads.
+The VÉDA system consists of mobile and fixed Complex Traffic Control Points that work accordingly to the European Union directive for the reduction of fatal traffic accidents.

 In an average month, the VÉDA system creates 22 million traffic event records, from the outputs of 160 pcs. mobile enforcement points and 134 pcs. fixed traffic enforcement endpoints.

-The current project contains 160 pieces of Adaptive Recognition® S1 type portable traffic enforcement cameras, which are able to perform onsite
+The current project contains 160 pieces of Adaptive Recognition® S1 portable speed and traffic enforcement cameras, which are able to perform onsite

 These cameras work on a tripod but can be placed inside a vehicle, too, and the detection functions keep working even through the windshield.
 The solution is designed to be completely weather-proof.

 The stationary cross sections (using Adaptive Recognition TrafficSpot® system) are installed at 134 locations and covered 365 lanes in total, simultaneously gathering data.
 These fixed enforcement points perform the following functions 24/7:

 - ADR (additional license plates of hazardous materials) recognition